 So, how can you spot the early signs of a receding hairline?
 Male pattern baldness occurs over years, but you can identify it, and take action to prevent it.

 The most recognisable sign, as you might expect, is a change in your hairline.
 Even if you don’t notice this when looking in the mirror, you may see it when comparing recent photographs with those from a few years ago.
 If you see a significant recession of hair at the temples, and an M-shape beginning to form, this suggests you have a receding hairline.
-You might also notice excessive hair loss after washing or brushing your hair.
+You might also notice excessive hair loss or thinning hair after washing or brushing your hair.

 How to stop maturing hairline